Treaty of Nöteborg: Aftermath

 Finnic tribes living on both sides of the border had no say in the treaty.
 Sweden and Novgorod had already established their respective de facto control over their areas of influence in eastern Fennoscandia, with Karelians under Novgorodian rule and the western tribes under Swedish rule.
 The attempted "permanent peace" established by the treaty did not last for long.
 The northern part of the border crossed wide stretches of wilderness which later on became the center of contention between Sweden and Novgorod.
 Within five years from the treaty being signed, Swedish colonists started making inroads into northern Ostrobothnia.
 Sweden established castles at Uleåborg circa 1375 and Olofsborg in 1475.
 These fortresses were clearly on the Novgorodian side of the established border.

-In 1595, the Treaty of Teusina acknowledged the Swedish version of the treaty as the authentic and correct one.
-Long before that, Sweden had permanently taken over large areas on the Novgorodian side.
-These new territories included Ostrobothnia and Savonia.
-Eventually, the territory which was under Swedish rule would become the nation we now know as Finland.
+As the border cut through the heartland of the Karelians, Novgorod relied on Lithuanian service princes to strengthen its hold on its share of Karelia.
+These service princes relied on contributions from the local population (due to a system known as kormleniye), which did not make Novgorodian governance any more popular.
+Despite this, Novgorod did not make serious attempts at Christianizing the Karelian population.
+However, by 1337, some Karelians attempted to extend Sweden's area of control to the east, and in Korelsky Gorodok, a local uprising called for Swedish intervention and led to the killing of Russian merchants and all Christians in general.
+In 1339, after two years of fighting, Sweden and Novgorod renewed the treaty, but with an additional clause following a Novgorodian demand:

+If our Karelians escape to you, then kill or hang them; if yours escape to us we will do likewise, so that they shall not cause enmity between us.
+Those, however, who have been baptized in our faith we shall not hand over, but there are only a few left, since they are all dead due to the wrath of God.

+Border conflicts continued as Finnish settlement expanded north and east of the demarcation line.
+The Swedish king Magnus Eriksson launched another crusade to the Neva region in 1348 after the Novgorodians refused to attend a theological debate or embrace his religion.
+The fortress of Oreshek was captured and Magnus proceeded to baptize the Izhorians; however the Swedes were unable to hold it.
+Despite this, the boundary with Russia did not change until the signing of the Treaty of Teusina in 1595.